-- 1. At any time during the 1999 calendar year the organization had an interest in or signature or other authority over a bank, securities, or other financial account in a foreign country; and - The combined value of the accounts was more than \$10,000 at any time during the calendar year; and - The account was NOT with a U.S. military banking facility operated by a U.S. financial institution.

-2. The organization owns more than 50% of the stock in any corporation that would answer "Yes" to item 1 above.
+- 1. At any time during the 2000 calendar year the organization had an interest in or signature or other authority over a bank, securities, or other financial account in a foreign country; and - The combined value of the accounts was more than \$10,000 at any time during the calendar year; and - The account was not with a U.S. military banking facility operated by a U.S. financial institution. - 2.
+The organization owns more than 50% of the stock in any corporation that would answer "Yes" to item 1 above.

-Get Form TD F 90-22.1, Report of Foreign Bank and Financial Accounts, to see if the organization is considered to have an interest in or signature or other authority over a financial account in a foreign country.
+See Form TD F 90-22.1, Report of Foreign Bank and Financial Accounts, to find out if the organization is considered to have an interest in or signature or other authority over a financial account in a foreign country.

-If "Yes" is checked for this question, file Form TD F 90-22.1 by June 30, 2000, with the Department of the Treasury at the address shown on the form.
-Because Form TD F 90-22.1 is not a tax return, do not file it with Form 1120-POI
+If "Yes" is checked for this question, file Form TD F 90-22.1 by June 30, 2001, with the Department of the Treasury at the address shown on the form.
+Do not attach it to Form 1120-POL.

-You can get Form TD F 90-22.1 from an IRS Distribution Center or by calling 1-800-TAX-FORM (1-800-829-3676).
+You can get Form TD F 90-22.1 by calling 1-800-TAX-FORM (1-800-829-3676) or you can download it from the IRS Web Site at www.irs.gov.

 Also, if "Yes" is checked for this question, enter the name of the foreign country or countries.
-Attach a separate sheet if necessary.
+Attach a separate sheet if more space is needed.